 - Plan an outing to a park or other public place that has wetlands.

 - Volunteer to help agencies and organizations restore wetlands.

 - Become active in local issues - attend conservation commission meetings about projects involving wetland alteration or restorations in your neighborhood.

-- Don't fill or alter wetlands on your property.
+- Don't fill, alter, or drain wetlands on your property.